GabrielZambelli/RXSwift--Study/README.md

 # RXSwift--Study
-Projects for study RxSwift referente ao livro:
+Projects for study RxSwift referring to the book:

 - RxSwift: Reactive Programming with Swift